Multivariate Normal MLE

 • ’monotone’: Closed-form MLE for monotone missingness patterns (Anderson 1957).
 Raises ValidationError if the data are not monotone — users should check with pystatistics.mvnmle.is_monotone() first, or use EM/direct for general patterns.
 When applicable, this is orders of magnitude faster than iterative algorithms.

-• method (str or None) – Optimization method for direct algorithm.
+• solver (str or None) – Numerical optimizer for the direct method.
 If None, auto-selected by backend.
 Ignored for EM.

 • tol (float or None) – Convergence tolerance.
 If None, uses algorithm-appropriate default: direct = 1e-5 (gradient tolerance), em = 1e-4 (parameter change).